Photo of Rosanna Chung

 Functional food for heart disease

-Patients with heart disease such as coronary artery disease, often suffer from low–grade chronic inflammation and high oxidative stress even after taking their routine medications.
-Increased inflammation and oxidative stress can increase risk of heart attack and stroke.
-At the moment, there is no medical strategy for treating these conditions.
+Patients with age-related conditions such as coronary artery disease often experience low-grade chronic inflammation and elevated oxidative stress, even when they adhere to their prescribed medications.
+These conditions can further increase the risk of heart attack and stroke, yet there are currently no medical treatments that directly target them.

 About me

-• PhD, Medicine, University of Sydney, December 2015
+• PhD in Medicine, University of Sydney, December 2015

-• New investigator Award, International Conference on The Science of Nutrition in Medicine and Healthcare, 2011
+• New Investigator Award, International Conference on The Science of Nutrition in Medicine and Healthcare, 2011

 • AAS Student Oral Award, Australian Atherosclerosis Society Annual Scientific Meeting, 2010